Syntaqx/syntaqx/README.md

 </audio>
 -->

-Hacker, open sorcerer, software engineer, gamer, animal and whiskey lover.
+Hacker, open sorcerer, gamer, animal and whiskey lover.
 Your favorite internet junkie with a love of all things digital and bacon-based.